SotirisTsioutsiouliklis/FairLaR/README.md

 1. DBLP Aminer

     An author collaboration network constructed by the Arnetminer academic search system using publication data from dblp.
 Two authors are connected if they have co-authored an article.
-You can find the original dataset here .
+You can find the original dataset here: https://www.aminer.cn/aminernetwork.

 1. DBLP ours 1